cocos/cocos-docs/en/asset/tiledmap.md

 ## Importing Map Assets

-The assets required for the map are:
+The assets required for using a map are:

 - `.tmx` map data
 - `.png` atlas textures